bhattbhuwan13/bhattbhuwan13.github.io/_posts/2021-05-25-Self Supervised learning in Computer Vision.md

 Deep learning has proved to be very effective in computer vision problems.
-Neural network these days can even [surpass human level accuracy in some tasks(check figure 2)](https://arxiv.org/pdf/1706.06969.pdf).
+Neural network these days can even [surpass human level accuracy in some tasks](https://arxiv.org/pdf/1706.06969.pdf).
 Most of these networks use CNN(convolutional neural network) as their basic structure.
 The performance of these CNNs depends on:

 - Their capability i.e the architecture
 - The amount of labelled training data